Hurricanes and Climate Change

 Warmer water causes hurricanes and tropical storms to become more intense, with faster wind speeds.
 The storms draw energy from warm ocean water which can cause a weak storm with moderate winds to intensify into a strong and destructive storm.
 For example, Harvey had weakened to a tropical storm before it encountered warm water in the Gulf of Mexico and strengthened to a Category 4 storm.

-Sea surface temperature rose an average of 1.5 F between 1901 and 2016 and the tropical sea surface has warmed faster than the global average.
+Sea surface temperature rose an average of 0.88 °C (1.5 °F) between 1900 and 2020, and the tropical sea surface has warmed faster than the global average.
 During this century, the temperature of the sea surface is projected to warm even faster, which will fuel stronger hurricanes in the tropics.
-Some models predict that, toward the end of the century, although there may not be more storms (and there could possibly be fewer storms), more of them will be Category 4 and 5 hurricanes.
+While the number of hurricanes might remain the same, scientists predict that Category 4 and 5 hurricanes will be more common by the end of the century.

 Sea Level Rise and Vulnerability

-Thirty-nine percent of the US population lives in coastal communities putting many people directly in harm’s way because of rising seas and potentially more intense hurricanes.
-Sea level is predicted to rise between 29 and 82 centimeters (about one to three feet) by the end of the century as a warmer planet causes thermal expansion of the seas and melting glaciers and ice sheets according to the 2014 report by the Intergovernmental Panel on Climate Change (IPCC).
+Forty percent of the US population lives in coastal communities putting many people directly in harm’s way because of rising seas and stronger hurricanes.
+According to the 2023 report by the Intergovernmental Panel on Climate Change (IPCC), sea level is predicted to rise between 29 and 110 centimeters (about one to four feet) by 2100 as a warmer planet causes thermal expansion of the seas and melting glaciers and ice sheets.
 Sea level rise will make storm surge flooding during hurricanes more devastating.

 If the global climate keeps warming, hurricanes are likely to be more intense and potentially more destructive.
 Storm surges and intense rainfall will cause more flooding.
 Storms like Hurricane Harvey in 2017 may seem less like unusually catastrophic anomalies and more like the new normal.